Red Onion State Prison

 Red Onion State Prison (ROSP) is a supermax state prison located in unincorporated Wise County, Virginia, near Pound.
 Operated by the Virginia Department of Corrections (VADOC), it houses about 800 inmates.
 The prison opened in August 1998.

-It was the primary model for Wallens Ridge State Prison in Big Stone Gap, its second supermax facility, that opened in 1999.
+It was the model for and is practically identical to Wallens Ridge State Prison in Big Stone Gap, the state's second supermax facility, which opened in 1999.

 Background

 Plans were announced in 1992 to build a prison on Red Onion Mountain, with cost of construction estimated at $52 million.
 375 acres of land were donated by the Pittston Coal Company, which reserved some rights to mineral extraction.
 Many residents of Wise County supported constructing the prison because of jobs it would provide and because it would remain relatively isolated.
 One official said: "It's off the beaten path.
 You won't even know it's there."
 The prison was designed by Daniel, Mann, Johnson & Mendenhall, a subdivision of AECOM since 1984.

 The final cost of construction was over $70 million, with ground broken in 1995.
 As of 1999, the prison employed almost 800 people.
 Many of the corrections officers arrived at Red Onion after being laid off from jobs in nearby coalfields.

 Red Onion is one of six new prisons built in Virginia between 1995 and 2000.
 It thus contributed an increase in capacity to the Virginia Corrections system that allowed the state to contractually accept inmates from outside the state.
 In 1999, the District of Columbia Department of Corrections was paying the Virginia Department of Corrections to house 69 prisoners at the Red Onion State Prison.
 These contracts were substantially reduced in 2004, when VADOC announced that it needed more supermax space for Virginians.
 In 2011, VADOC reported only 15 out-of-state inmates at Red Onion: two from Pennsylvania and thirteen from the U.S. Virgin Islands.